United States–Taliban deal: Intra-Afghan dialogue and negotiations

 On March 27, 2020, the Afghan government announced the formation of a 21-member negotiation team for the peace talks.
 However, on March 29 the Taliban rejected the team, stating that "we shall only sit for talks with a negotiation team that conforms with our agreements and is constituted in accordance with the laid out principles."
 On March 31, 2020, a three-person Taliban delegation arrived in Kabul to discuss the release of prisoners.
-They are the first Taliban representatives to visit Kabul since 2001.
+They were the first Taliban representatives to visit Kabul since 2001.
 The Afghan government had also previously agreed to hold the talks in Bagram Prison.
 The same day, however, the Afghan government announced that the Taliban's refusal to agree to another ceasefire and the Taliban delegation's refusal to show up at the prison at the scheduled time both resulted in the postponement of the prisoner swap.
 Following the arrival of the Taliban delegation, a senior Afghan government official told Reuters "the prisoner release might go ahead in a few days if everything goes as planned."